nginxinc/nginx-amplify-doc/amplify-guide.md

   * Installed from a repository package
   * Built and installed manually

-A separate instance of NGINX as seen by the Amplify Agent would be the following:
+A separate instance of NGINX as seen by the agent would be the following:

   * A unique master process and its workers, started with an **absolute path** to a distinct NGINX binary
   * A master process running with a default config path, or with a custom path set in the command-line parameters

 **Note.** The agent will try to detect all unique NGINX instances currently running on a host, and will create *separate* objects for monitoring.
 On a single system several NGINX objects always have the same parent object (the OS).

-### Configuring NGINX for Amplify Metric Collection
+### Configuring NGINX for Metric Collection

 In order to monitor an NGINX instance, the agent should be able to [find the relevant NGINX master process](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#detecting-and-monitoring-nginx-instances) first, and determine its key characteristics.

 #### Metrics from stub_status

-For various NGINX graphs to appear in the web interface, you will need to have [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) defined in your NGINX configuration.
-If it's there already, the agent should be able to locate it automatically.
+You need to define [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) in your NGINX configuration for key NGINX graphs to appear in the web interface.
+If [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) is already enabled, the agent should be able to locate it automatically.

 If you're using NGINX Plus, then you need to have either the *stub_status* module -**or**- the NGINX Plus [extended status](https://www.nginx.com/products/live-activity-monitoring/) monitoring configured.